-- Improving your security posture has a direct impact on your revenue stream.
+- Improved Security Posture: Improving your security posture has a direct impact on your revenue stream.
 It also allows you to rest easy knowing your assets are secure.

 - Build Trust: It also helps you build trust among customers and retain the trust and loyalty you have acquired over the years.

 What is the process of vulnerability assessment?